Johannesburg

 Permit-holder-only hiking areas

 In this hiking guide, we have focused on trails that do not require a permit to visit.
-Several impressive hikes in the Magaliesberg area can only be accessed by members of the Mountain Club of South Africa (MCSA), who have applied for the relevant permits.
+Several impressive hikes in the Magaliesberg area can only be accessed by members of the Mountain Club of South Africa (MCSA) who have applied for the relevant permits.
 In some cases, it may be possible to apply for a permit as a non-member or as a guest of a member.
 Hikes that can be accessed with such permits include Castle Gorge, Cedarberg Kloof, Dome Pools, Grootkloof, Mhlabatini, Lower Tonquani, Upper Tonquani, and Ysterhout Kloof.
 For more on joining the MCSA's Johannesburg section for access to properties owned and maintained by the club, visit mcsajohannesburg.org

 A 13km drive east of Cullinan in the scenic Muningi Gorge, Adventure Zone Cullinan offers high-octane ziplining and abseiling activities, and also has three interesting hiking routes that plot their way up and down through the wooded gorge.
 There are three hikes to tackle: a 2km, 4.5km, and 8km, each of which involves some moderate scrambling up and down over boulders as you make your way along the riverbed.
-The 8km route should take around three to four hours to complete, with some moderate uphills as you climb up a pass in the gorge before looping back around the top.
+The 8km route should take three to four hours to complete, with some moderate uphills as you climb up a pass in the gorge before looping back around the top.
 For post-hike refreshments, there's a small deck overlooking the dam at the top of the gorge serving drinks and snacks.

 All activities, including hiking, should be booked online in advance at azcullinan.co.za; open Mon – Sat from 08:00 – 17:00, Sun from 08:00 – 15:00; 103 Oak Avenue, Cullinan.